South Muskoka Shield: History

 On January 3, 2008, the Shield hosted the Moscow Selects All-star team in an exhibition game.
 The Selects won the game by a score of 5–1.
 This was the fifth game of seven that the Moscow team played against different GMHL clubs.

 The 2007–08 season saw an improved South Muskoka Shield take the ice.
 At times, the Shield were ranked among the top of the GMHL, but faltered slightly late in the season to drop to a record of 19 wins, 18 losses, and 5 losses in overtime.
 The Shield had the best season-to-season record improvement of any of the seven clubs that also participated in the 2006–07 season.
 The Shield elected to take a bye in the first round of the playoffs and found themselves in the quarter-finals with the defending champions Bradford Rattlers.
 The Shield, who managed to be one of the few teams to defeat the Rattlers over the course of the last two seasons, fought a tough series.
 They kept each game rather tight, but ended up being eliminated 4-games-to-1.

 On December 29, 2008, the South Muskoka Shield played an exhibition game against Kazakhstan's Torpedo UST-Kamenogorsk Under-18 squad.
 The Shield won the game 5–4 despite a late rally by the Torpedo.
 The Shield finished the 2008–09 season with a record of 38 wins, 4 losses, and 1 overtime loss, to finish first in the league and win the John Klinck Award.

 On April 2, 2011, the South Muskoka Shield lost the Russell Cup championship in game seven to the Elliot Lake Bobcats, 8–5.

 On September 20, 2013, in Rosseau, Ontario, the Shield organization was awarded the 2013 Muskoka Community Award for its contributions to local community and for its work with and donations to the non-for-profit A Child's Voice Foundation.

 For the 2018–19 season, the Shield management had been unhappy with the Gravenhurst officials pushing back their Friday evening start times to 8:30pm at Graeme Murray Arena in the Gravenhurst Centennial Centre.
 After slow communication with the city officials, the team decided to play its home games at Port Carling Arena in Port Carling, Ontario.
 The team was replaced in Gravenhurst by the Muskoka Anglers of the Canadian Premier Junior Hockey League.
 The Shield played one season in Port Carling before relocating to Bracebridge Memorial Arena in Bracebridge, Ontario, for 2019–20.
 In 2020, the Shield returned to Graeme Murray Arena in Gravenhurst.

+Before the 2023–24 season, the club was suspended by the league management.